 As I see it, the new record takes steps toward greater diversity.
 “Flowers and Jars” slowly and deliberately charts a narrative of personal emotion in a distinctive and engrossing way.
 And as always, The Hunts chart sound in ways I find distinctive and endearing.
 On stage, they take a wagon train of performance from pensive moments of discovery to rocking-out, resounding contextualization of the joyful and rhythmically driven.

 And, the band’s lyrics deserve note, like these exceptional ones from “Ages,” which sound as if they are from older voices: And we fought with the devil all through the night/But when did we get so old/We’d search for ages/and the angel came with a holy light but when did we get so old/We’d search for ages/and the lame they danced and the dumb ones/sang but when did we get so old/and the blind they saw the light of day our feet/on the pavement growing old.
 (This song perhaps also reflects the group’s grounding in music of faith.)

 And, another winning verse, this from “Lifting the Seas:” Well we went down/followed your rhythms/down to your doorpost/I asked for your company/Well we went up/up to the water/where I heard you laughing/And I saw the strangest thing/I saw waves lifting the sea/waving at you/but they don’t see me.

 Originally, the group, from Chesapeake, Virginia, was The Hunt Family Fiddlers, and The Hunts sometimes still play with mom and dad, Sandy and Clint.
-I hope this was the last time the seven J’s – Jessi, Jenni, Josh, Jonathan, Jordan, Justin, and Jamison Hunt – will pay their own freight to provide a sound that is unique and fresh, that has a cosmic groove that keeps an ongoing, delicious fit and flavor.
+I hope this was the last time the seven J’s, Jessi, Jenni, Josh, Jonathan, Jordan, Justin and Jamison Hunt will pay their own freight to provide a sound that is unique and fresh, that has a cosmic groove within which it maintains an ongoing, delicious fit and flavor.